-In the past decade, RIPL has experienced remarkable success, ranking as the 11th most cited technology law journal in the country according to Google analytics.
+In the past decade, RIPL has experienced remarkable success, ranking as the 15th most cited technology law journal in the country according to Google Scholar.
 Indeed, RIPL has been cited as persuasive authority by the United States Court of Appeals for the Federal Circuit and parties petitioning the United States Supreme Court for a writ of certiorari.
 In addition to articles written by a number of prominent IP practitioners, RIPL issues have included contributions from:

 - Justice John Paul Stevens, Supreme Court of the United States